-CAEN is the information technology (IT) services department for the University of Michigan (U-M) College of Engineering, and offers IT resources to support the College’s educational, research, and administrative needs.
+CAEN is the information technology (IT) services department for the U-M College of Engineering, and offers IT resources to support the College’s educational, research, and administrative needs.
 These resources are provided to eligible U-M students, faculty, and staff based on their role at the College, with a focus on the specific needs and requirements of students and faculty in engineering disciplines.
 CAEN works with the University’s Information and Technology Services (ITS) group, as well as local departmental IT support staff, for the planning and deployment of College IT activities and initiatives.

 CAEN’s main service areas include:

-- Student Computing Environment which offers on-campus and remote access to computers, including online file storage allocations, and an extensive library of engineering software.
+- Student Computing Environment offers on-campus and remote access to computers, including an extensive library of engineering software.
 Resources are delivered in allocations as part of a computing account.

-- Research Computing which provides consulting to faculty and researchers on software and hardware needs, high performance computing, and U-M cloud computing resources.
+- Research Computing provides consulting to faculty and researchers on software or hardware needs, high performance computing, and U-M cloud computing resources.

-- Web Services support the Michigan Engineering web presence and provide a web publishing service that includes website consultation, creation, and hosting for faculty, research labs & centers, and departments.
-This area also deploys College-wide web application services to improve administrative and departmental processes.
+- Web Services support the Michigan Engineering web presence, and provides a web publishing service that includes consultation and hosting for faculty, research labs or centers, and departments.
+This team also deploys College-wide web application services to augment administrative and departmental processes for the College.

-- Administrative & Departmental Support which includes departmental desktop installations to support productivity needs, and an information security program that helps departments comply with CAEN policies and the U-M Standard Practice Guide.
+- Administrative & Departmental Support includes desktop installations to support departmental productivity needs, and an information security program that helps departments comply with CAEN policies and the U-M Standard Practice Guide.

 CAEN consultants are available to answer questions about any of these services.
 General inquiries about the information technology environment at the U-M College of Engineering can also be directed to Dan Maletta, Executive Director of Information Technology.